LSXAxeller/dummypflow/README.md

 ### 🙏 Acknowledgements

 This project would not be possible without the incredible open-source libraries it is built upon.
-Special thanks to the teams and contributors behind Avalonia, LLamaSharp, LlmTornado, and all the other fantastic projects listed in the technology stack.
+Special thanks to the teams and contributors behind Avalonia, LLamaSharp, LlmTornado, all the other fantastic projects listed in the technology stack, and indeed the rest of the open-source libraries empowering this project.